 Play Video View Fees

-In addition to his writing and reporting, Manjoo co-hosts the tech podcast “The Jay & Farhad Show” with CNBC executive editor Jay Yarow and frequently hosts panel discussions at tech conferences including SXSW and CES, where he has interviewed tech CEOs and influencers including Slack CEO Stewart Butterfield.
+In addition to their writing and reporting, Manjoo co-hosts the tech podcast “The Jay & Farhad Show” with CNBC executive editor Jay Yarow and frequently hosts panel discussions at tech conferences including SXSW and CES, where they have interviewed tech CEOs and influencers including Slack CEO Stewart Butterfield.
 Manjoo is also the author of True Enough: Learning to Live in a Post-Fact Society, which examines the emergence of “fact-free spin and propaganda” on the internet as well as a forthcoming book based on a prior cover story about tech giants Apple, Google, Facebook, and Amazon.

-Born in South Africa, Manjoo has a degree from Cornell University, where he was editor-in-chief of the student newspaper.
+Born in South Africa, Manjoo has a degree from Cornell University, where they were editor-in-chief of the student newspaper.

-In his hour-long talk on the subject, Manjoo provides an engaging history of the transformation of media.
-Examining research from psychology and economics, he provides a full picture of how smartphones, social networks and a multiplicity of information sources are altering democratic norms.
-And he explains how professionals whose mission involves facts—pretty much everyone—can spot fakery, truthiness and efforts to distract from accurate information online.
+In their hour-long talk on the subject, Manjoo provides an engaging history of the transformation of media.
+Examining research from psychology and economics, they provide a full picture of how smartphones, social networks and a multiplicity of information sources are altering democratic norms.
+And they explain how professionals whose mission involves facts—pretty much everyone—can spot fakery, truthiness and efforts to distract from accurate information online.

 But something has changed in tech.
 The upstarts are no longer the center of the universe.
 It’s the big guys who’ve taken over: Apple, Amazon, Google, Facebook, and Microsoft have all amassed so much power over the technology business and much of the rest of the global economy that they have become essentially indomitable.
 They’re the Frightful Five, the handful of companies who are now collectively deciding the fate of most of the rest of American industry.

 Manjoo, who is writing about book about the Five, provides an in-depth look at their technological, cultural and economic strengths and weaknesses.
-He reports on how they work; on their leaders, and what makes them tick; and what each of them is good at, bad at, and bent on achieving in the next two decades.
+Manjoo report on how they work; on their leaders, and what makes them tick; and what each of them is good at, bad at, and bent on achieving in the next two decades.